ukparliament/weeknotes.data-search/10/index.md

 * Saves us money by using the cheapest cloud computing resources available.

-* Introduces architectural improvements that makes our live easier for importing data.
+* Introduces architectural improvements that makes our lives easier for importing data.

 * Makes it easier and faster for us to switch between versions of applications.